Prescriptions

 What to do with old medicines

-Take it to the pharmacy you got it from or bring it into the surgery.
-Do not put it in your household bin or flush it down the toilet.
+Return them to the pharmacy where you obtained them, or bring them into the surgery.
+Do not dispose of them in your household waste or flush them down the toilet.

 How Pharmacists Can Help